ramees-kr/simple-calculator-using-maui/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Ensure you have Visual Studio with Xamarin development tools installed.
+2. Ensure you have .NET 8.0 and .NET MAUI installed.
-3. Open the project in Visual Studio.
+3. Open the project in Visual Studio or your preferred IDE.
-4. Build and run the application on your desired platform (Android, iOS, UWP).
+4. Build and run the application.

 ## Usage

-1. Launch the calculator app on your device or emulator.
+1. Launch the MAUI Calculator app.
-2. Use the number buttons to enter digits for calculation.
+2. Use the number buttons to input digits.
-3. Use the operator buttons to perform arithmetic operations.
+3. Use the operator buttons to perform addition, subtraction, multiplication, or division.
-4. Press the Clear button to reset the calculator.
+4. Press the equals button to see the result on the screen.

-5. Press the Backspace button to delete the last entered digit.
+## Technologies Used

+- .NET 8.0
+- .NET MAUI

 ## Contributing